Zij-IT/Roguelike/README.md

 ## Roguelike

 So this is mainly to just work on my ability to have a long term project, and to just have fun with Rust.
-This project will have some goals, but they will shift as I get more or less time to work on the project. [the bracket library](https://github.com/thebracket/bracket-lib)
+This project will have some goals, but they will shift as I get more or less time to work on the project.
+The library I am using for the heavy-lifting is the [bracket library](https://github.com/thebracket/bracket-lib)

 # Current Goals
 - [ ] Procedurally generated map